cherryisaac/Snake-Game/README.md

 - The snake grows longer as it eats more apples
 - There is a scoreboard at the top that lets you know how many apples you've collected in total so far
 - When the snake goes out of bounds or runs into itself game over text will be shown to the user
+- The option to restart or return to the main menu when player goes to the game screen
+- Settings menu allows the player to change the snake's color, snake's speed, and grid color

 Bugs:
 - Options menu shows up in game